allista/ThrottleControlledAvionics/ChanegLog.md

 _**BUT** do not delete the TCA.conf and config.xml file to preserve your settings_

 * **v3.0.0**
-    * TCA is now a module running in a ship's cockpit/probe-core.
-This means many ships may run TCA simultaneously.
+    * TCA is now a Part Module running in a ship's cockpit/probe-core.
+This means **many ships may run TCA simultaneously**.
     * TCA has **TONS** of new features.
 Please, read **[The Manual](https://github.com/qfeys/ThrottleControlledAvionics/blob/master/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md)**.
     * These features are divided into modules and distributed along the TechTree in career mode.
 Even more, there are cross-module dependencies that do not follow the stock tree.
 Please, consult **[TCA Tech Tree](https://drive.google.com/file/d/0B3yiXDvgwkLMMWNHTUdwMkpRYUk/view)** graph to know more.